rhtmddn100/motif_representation/README.md

 ## 1. Extracting Motifs

-1) Save the list of smiles that you want to fragment into motifs as a .smi file and store under `./data` directory.
+1) Save the list of smiles that you want to fragment into motifs as a .smiles file and store under `./data` directory.

 ```
 MotifVocab